-Both first-time and experienced users of file integrity monitoring software may not be aware of the full scope of its benefits.
+Both first-time and experienced users of file integrity monitoring (FIM) software may not be aware of the full scope of its benefits.
 For many organizations, file integrity monitoring is initially implemented for compliance.
 PCI-DSS requirements 10.5.5 and 11.5 call for compliant organizations to monitor critical files at least once per week.

 What are Your Information Security Objectives?

-However, these are not the only objectives or goals of a security program that can be enhanced with file integrity monitoring.
 As Security Intelligence highlights, "carefully considered and meaningful areas of accomplishment that are documented with deadlines" are critical for elevating your security program and mitigating risk in the real world.
 Regardless of the security program's maturity, it can be a helpful exercise to determine how your technology portfolio or acquisition plans fit into larger objectives for risk mitigation.
 Join us as we review some common security goals that have relevance for all organizations and how file integrity monitoring fits in.

 1. Maintain a Safe Network